The Geography of Hope and Desperation in America:

 Our work focuses on the links between well-being and ill-being.
 We find that people with hope for the future are more likely to invest in those futures and fare better in health and with jobs, that optimists live longer and are less likely to partake in risky behaviors that jeopardize their futures, and that poor African Americans and Hispanics are much more optimistic about the future than whites.
 These same minority groups have significantly lower representation in the deaths of despair than whites.
-The drops in optimism among less than college-educated whites began in the late 1970s, coinciding with the first declines in manufacturing—suggesting that indicators of well-being and ill-being could have served as warning indicators of trouble well before the upturn in deaths began.
+The drops in optimism among less than college-educated whites began in the late-1970s, coinciding with the first declines in manufacturing—suggesting that indicators of well-being and ill-being could have served as warning indicators of trouble well before the upturn in deaths began.
 A key objective of the following interactive is to help us better understand the relationship between well-being and these deaths, and the extent to which interventions designed to enhance well-being can break the vicious cycle of lost hope and premature mortality in some of these places.
-A later iteration will also include trends in COVID-19 deaths and allow us to explore how or if they exacerbate despair-related deaths in places that are already vulnerable to them.
+We also include COVID-19 mortality rates in the interactive county maps, and a later iteration will provide data on trends in overdose and other despair-related deaths pre versus post COVID to explore the effects of the pandemic on despair-related deaths.

 Explore the data